ChristopherSzczyglowski/Matran/README.md

 ## Getting Started

-Either clone or download the repository and run `setupMatran.m` in the `dev_tools` folder to add the necessary package folders to the path.
+Either clone or download the repository and run `add_sandbox.m` to add the necessary package folders to the path.

 ### Prerequisites